gitlabhq/gitlabhq/doc/integration/github.md

     args: { scope: 'user:email' } }
 ```

-For the changes to take effect, [reconfigure Gitlab] if you installed
-via Omnibus, or [restart GitLab] if you installed from source.

-You will also need to disable Git SSL verification on the server hosting GitLab with the following command:
+You will also need to disable Git SSL verification on the server hosting GitLab.

 ```
 $ git config --global http.sslVerify false
 ```

+For the changes to take effect, [reconfigure Gitlab] if you installed
+via Omnibus, or [restart GitLab] if you installed from source.

 [reconfigure GitLab]: ../administration/restart_gitlab.md#omnibus-gitlab-reconfigure
 [restart GitLab]: ../administration/restart_gitlab.md#installations-from-source